daviosardinha/JarvisSubdomains/README.md

 |-|-|-|
 |-h|--help|show this help message and exit|
 |-d DOMAIN|--domain DOMAIN|Specify Target Domain to get subdomains from crt.sh|
-|-f --file| Specify Target list of domains to get subdomains from crt.sh
+|-f --file| Specify Target list to get subdomains from crt.sh
 |-r|--recursive|Do recursive search for subdomains|
 |-w|--wildcard|Include wildcard in output|